Maximilian Karl, 6th Prince of Thurn and Taxis: Marriage and family

-In 1843, Maximilian Karl and his family moved to the newly constructed princely castle of the Thurn and Taxis family in Donaustauf, which was completed in the same year as the nearby Walhalla.
-The castle Donaustauf was completely destroyed during a blaze on 4 March 1880.
+In 1843, Maximilian Karl and his family moved to the newly constructed Donaustauf palace of the Thurn and Taxis family in Donaustauf, which was completed in the same year as the nearby Walhalla.
+The Donaustauf palace was completely destroyed during a blaze on 4 March 1880.

 Postal career

 In 1827, Maximilian Karl was his father's successor as head of the private Thurn-und-Taxis-Post which had its headquarters in Frankfurt am Main.
 With the annexation of the Free City of Frankfurt by the Kingdom of Prussia in 1866 and the forced sale of Thurn-und-Taxis-Post for three million Thalers ended the era of the Thurn and Taxis family's postal monopoly.
 The handover took place on 1 July 1867.

+Death

+Prince Maximilian Karl died in Regensburg, on 10 November 1871, at the age of 69.
+His second wife Mathilde Sophie survived him by 15 years, dying in 1886.
+Maximilian's body was buried in the Gruftkapelle, St.Emmeram, Regensburg, Germany, alongside both his wives.